ntoscano01/tumor_diag_seaborn/README.md

 ### **Task 4:** Visualizing Standardized Data with Seaborn

 Use violin plot to visualize standarized data.
+We can look at the separation between the median values to determine whether this would be a good feature to use for classification.

 <img src="https://github.com/ntoscano01/tumor_diag_seaborn/blob/main/violin_plot.png" width="400" height="300">